There is no Watch covering my area, how do I set one up?

-Educate members on how to contact the police and Crimestoppers
+- Educate members on how to contact the police and Crimestoppers.

 Changes in Watch Membership

-Changes in Watch Representation
+Changes in Watch Coordination

-Should a Watch representative move away from the area or is no longer interested in their role and they do NOT inform the Area Coordinator or Membership Secretary, they put their watch in danger of being closed
+Should a Watch Coordinator move away from the area or is no longer interested in their role and they do NOT inform the Area Coordinator or Membership Secretary, they put their watch in danger of being closed

 This can be achieved by any or all of the following:

 - Keep an up to date list of Watch members, including email addresses where available, remembering to keep the data confidential in accordance with the Data Protection Act 1984.
-A form to record Registered Household members is available for download from this website just for this purpose.

 - Welcome new members to the Watch and encourage them to register their membership.
 A registration form for each household is also available to authorised users on the web site.